DFKI-NLP/thermostat/README.md

 ### SST-2

 SST-2 is a sentiment analysis dataset with 2 classes and part of the [`glue`](https://huggingface.co/datasets/viewer/?dataset=glue&config=sst2) benchmark.
+There are no labels available for the test set.

 Name | 🤗 | GxA | IG | Occ | SVS | LIME
 --- | --- | --- | --- | --- | --- | ---